replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

       Replace `FILENAME` with the name of the kURL air gap `.tar.gz` file.

-    - To install with high availability, run:
+    - To install with high availability:

+    1. Run the following commands:

       ```bash
       curl -LO https://k8s.kurl.sh/bundle/FILENAME.tar.gz